gitpod-io/retired-gatsby-website/src/docs/php-in-gitpod.md

 # PHP in Gitpod

-Gitpod Supports PHP right out of the box, but more advanced features such as Debugging and other tooling need to be configured, so here is how to do it!
+Gitpod supports PHP right out of the box, but more advanced features such as debugging can be configured, so here is how to do it!

 ## Example Repositories